 Bandwidth information and the "fStatus" attribute provided within the MediaComponent applies to all those IP flows within the media component, for which no corresponding information is being provided within the "medSubComps" attribute.
 As defined in 3GPP TS 29.513 [7], the bandwidth information within the media component level "marBwUl" and "marBwDl" attributes applies separately to each media subcomponent except for media subcomponents with a "flowUsage" attribute with the value "RTCP".
 The mapping of bandwidth information for RTCP media subcomponent is defined in 3GPP TS 29.513 [7] subclause 7.3.3.

-Editor's note: Whether the TSC Assistance Information is calculated by the AF or the SMF is FFS.

 *** 8th Change ***

 5.6.2.8 Type MediaSubComponent